 Grounds for Divorce

-- 5 years living apart continuously
+- Five years living apart (without consent).

 Procedure for Obtaining Divorce